 But I wouldn’t trade it for the world.

-A hundred, not even a hundred years ago this is how people lived but they were used to it dammit.
+A hundred, not even a hundred years ago this is how people lived but they were used to it.
 We went in with a certain amount of naivety.
 I actually hate the term newbie but it fits.
-You learn as you go or from watching Youtube.
+Live and learn.

-Ultimately, we discussed it and me and my son went to live at an emergency shelter in town for three months while my husband stayed on the property with the cat.
-I didn’t even care about admitting defeat by that point.
-I was glad to be able to get away from the cold and I had a bigger responsibility to our son to provide a warm place for him.
+Soon after this, me and my son went to live at an emergency shelter in town for three months while my husband stayed on the property with the cat.
+I didn’t even care about admitting defeat at that point.
+I was glad to be able to get away from the cold.

 Although I grew up in Utah where the climate is very similar to that here, I’ve lived most of my adult life out of the snow belt.
 Western Washington, the Puget Sound region is where I’ve spent a majority of that time.
 It’s the rain belt; a place of moderate temperatures year round and lots of rain.

-I used to pray and pray for snow every winter because I missed my childhood days of sledding, snowball fights; the usual stuff.
+I used to pray for snow every winter because I missed my childhood days of sledding and snowball fights.
 After we moved from Utah, snow became the little bit of cake mix left in the bowl you got to lick.
-There was never quite enough and you were always left wanting more.
+There was never enough and you were always left wanting more.

-Now I’ve had the whole bowl full of cake mix and I don’t want to eat anymore.
+Now I’ve had a bowl-full and some.
+I’m satisfied.
 It’s not so fun anymore.
 As a matter of fact, it’ll soon be the only thing I get to eat every day.

-That first 15 minutes of play time is soon over and you have 172,800 more minutes to try to get it out of your boots, car, carport, half mile of driveway, off your windshield, off of the top of your trailer, off the top of your shed, off your solar panels, off of your sidewalk (if you have one), and out of your life in general.
+When it snows for the first time each year, the first fifteen minutes of play time is soon over and you have 172,800 more minutes to try to get it out of your boots, car, half-mile of driveway, off of the top of your trailer (before it caves in), off the top of your shed, off your solar panels, and out of your life in general.

 The reality of snow is that it slows you down, gets dirty, is heavy, is cold, is wet, and rules your life for months at a time.
 But snow is also transforming.
 It muffles sound and brings soft silence.
 It is fun to play in and it’s just beautiful.
 That’s why I missed it so much all of those adult years.

 I think our biggest problem last winter is that we couldn’t get out of it and get comfortable.
-We had to trek back and forth up and down our half mile long driveway to and from our truck.
-The road was completely impassible from the first deep snow on.
+We had to trek back and forth up and down our half-mile long driveway to and from our truck because the four-wheel drive broke and with that, the road was completely impassible from the first deep snow on.

-I want to enjoy winter days and nights all tucked in safe, warm and cozy while we watch the snow fall outside.
+This year, I can look forward to winter days and nights tucked in safe, warm, and cozy while we watch the snow fall outside.